Raygud/Consequence/README.md

 Each player starts with 3 Chickens/Lives these chickens can be used at the cost of one sip of your drink,

+## BUGS

+1. Fixed a bug where the player could press chicken without having an active user, this would cause the entire program to crash since it was trying to access a variable that does not excist. now the player must have atleast one user input before pressing chicken.